itinerare/ffxiv-tools/README.md

 A collection of small, light-weight browser utilities related to FFXIV.
 Currently contains:

 - Leveling Calculator
-    - Takes user input (e.g. current level, highest level class, various EXP buffs) and calculates number of dungeon/deep dungeon runs or frontline matches to get to the next level/to the end of a level range (e.g. 1-50, 51-60).
+    - Takes user input (e.g. current level, highest level class/job, various EXP buffs) and calculates number of dungeon/deep dungeon runs or frontline matches to get to the next level/to the end of a level range (e.g. 1-50, 51-60).
+Also supports fetching level, EXP, and highest level class/job from The Lodestone provided character ID and class/job.
 - Diadem Gil Optimization
     - Consults Universalis to see what the current pricest mat on each Diadem node is on a given world, as well as the priciest overall.
 Supports NA, Europe, JP, and Oceania data centers/worlds.
 ## Setup